 Size matters.
 At least for painters.
 Small paintings appeal to us like a precious gem.
 Medium sizes self-reflect like a mirror.
 Larger sizes evoke an expansive space.
 The size of a painting significantly affects a viewer’s experience.

 With this in mind I recently painted a series of small works that feel big.
-These are posted here, and will be on exhibit at Art on Centre gallery, Amelia Island, Florida on January 11.
+These are on exhibit at Art on Centre gallery, Amelia Island, Florida.

-Please preview the show here, then read further for tips on painting small but big.
+Preview the show here, then scroll down further for tips on painting small but big.

 Sand Dunes, 6″ x 8″, acrylic and oil pastel on wood panel

 Autumn Chama River, 8″ x 10″, oil pastel on bristol paper

 Violet River, 6″ x 8″, oil pastel on bristol paper